-The subject property is not located within an urban growth boundary or within an incorporated city.
+Staff Findings: The subject property is not located within an urban growth boundary or within an incorporated city.
 As a result, no intergovernmental agreements are applicable to this application.

-The Hearings Officer finds this criterion is not applicable to the proposed amendment.
+This criterion is not applicable to the proposed amendment.

 2. Findings for Zone Change, File ZC 23-01: